Law of Denmark: Public law

+There are laws about Abortion in Denmark and Danish nationality law.

+Danefæ is the law stipulating that valuable objects discovered in Denmark that have no identifiable owner are the property of the state.

 History

 The law of Denmark was originally based on regional laws, of which the most important was the Jyske Lov, or the Law of Jutland 1241.
 The Danske Lov, or the Danish Code of 1683, promoted unity.
 The law has been developed via judicial decisions and royal decrees.
 Roman law has not had much influence on the law of Denmark.